aws-amplify/amplify-js/docs/media/create/static-web-sites.md

 ---
-layout: blog-detail
+layout: examples
 ---
-## Static Websites with AWS Amplify
+# Static Websites with AWS Amplify

 #### Deploy your Static Website with AWS Amplify